Logicwax/gpg-hd/README.md

 Deterministic GPG brainwallet keychain generator
 =============================

 GPG-HD is a deterministic full GPG keychain (CA key + 3 subkeys) generator using an input seed such as a BIP-39 phrase.
-It also automates writing this keychain to Yubikeys.
+It also automates writing this keychain to Yubikeys and generates public SSH keys.
 For those who don't want their digital identity to be tied to physical media in case of theft/loss/or electronic failure.
 This Idea was prompted by [electrum](https://electrum.org/), DJB's blog [Entropy Attacks](http://blog.cr.yp.to/20140205-entropy.html), and Arttu Kasvio's [ deterministic GPG key project.](https://github.com/arttukasvio/deterministic)